This article was updated in August 2018. Have an update? Let us know or email us: email@example.com

 Find it: 2911 Griffith Street

-After finding its footing in Plaza Midwood, the brewery known for Juicy Jay is expanding to SouthPark, where it will become the neighborhood’s first.
-Look for a fall 2018 opening.
+After finding its footing in Plaza Midwood, the brewery known for Juicy Jay has expanded to SouthPark, where it’s the neighborhood’s first.

 You should drink a pint of: Juicy Jay, an East Coast IPA brewed with Mosaic, El Dorado and Cascade hops for a tropical taste (6.3% ABV)